bytebase/bytebase.com/content/blog/database-security-read-write-admin-permision-level.md

 ## Admin

-**Admin** is the highest level of access that grants users the ability to manage database users, permissions, and system settings.
-DBAs use this level to perform tasks such as granting user permissions, setting database level settings, and restarting the database.
+**Admin** is the highest level of access.
+DBAs use this level to perform tasks such as killing the connections.

-- Grant user permissions
-- System change (e.g. set database level settings, restart database)

-## Conclusion

-Access control levels are essential for database security, ensuring data protection while enabling authorized users to perform their tasks.
-Instead of logging in different database engines to configure, modern platforms like [Bytebase](https://www.bytebase.com/) now offer centralized permission management across multiple database engines, improving both security and efficiency.
+## Fine-grained database permissions in Bytebase

+You can configure [Bytebase database permissions](/docs/security/database-permission/overview/) to provide fine-grained control over database operations.

+<IncludeBlock url="/docs/share/database-permission-table"></IncludeBlock>